-Shawnee is a Central Algonquian language with about 200 speakers in central and northeastern Oklahoma.
+Shawnee is a Central Algonquian language with about 200 speakers in central and northeastern Oklahoma in the USA.
 It was originally spoken in Ohio, Kentucky, and Pennsylvania.

 During the 19th century and 20th century, a number of spelling systems for Shawnee were developed by missionaries, linguists and anthropologists.
 One system was devised by a Shawnee, Thomas Wildcat Alford.
 None of these spelling systems were widely adopted.
 The earliest known text in and about the Shawnee language was A Story of the Shawnee, by George Blue Jacket, which was published in Wapaughonnetta on 29 October 1829.